-If you are a woman over 50 and looking to begin or continue IVF (in vitro fertilization) treatment it might be tempting to throw the towel in.
-Age and success rates seem to be against you and treatment opportunities might appear to be few and far between.
+If you’re a woman over 50 and thinking about starting or continuing IVF (in vitro fertilization) treatment, it might feel tempting to give up.
+Age and success rates can seem to work against you, and treatment options might feel limited.
 But is that really the case?
 Should you accept defeat and turn your back on IVF?
-The short answer is no, we all know fertility is complex, clinics continually tell us they provide ‘personalised’ treatments which mean every patient is different and deserves to be treated so.
-The chances of IVF success don’t automatically stop at 49 years and 364 days, we are all unique and our ability to respond to treatment varies from person to person.
+The answer is no. Fertility is complex, and while clinics often emphasize ‘personalized’ treatments, it’s because every patient is different and deserves to be treated that way.
+Success rates don’t suddenly stop at a specific age, and every person responds to treatment in their own unique way.

 IVF at 50: the official view